 Although I moved to Seattle 18 years ago and live just 2 hours away by plane, it took me until now to make it back there.
 I spent the week between Christmas and New Year’s in San Francisco, attempting to get an authentic experience, see some sights, eat some good food, maybe meet some people, and have some fun.

-I looked into Airbnb, but I couldn’t find anything that ticked all my boxes, so I settled on the Hotel Griffon, on the Embarcadero, overlooking the bay.
+Airbnb didn’t offer anything that ticked all my boxes, so I settled on the Hotel Griffon, on the Embarcadero, overlooking the bay.
 I don’t normally stay at such nice hotels when I travel, but I thought it was worth the splurge for some extra comfort and a good location.

 I didn’t write daily blog posts or keep a journal of the trip, but here’s a rundown of the things I did, along with a selection of pictures.
 More pictures are in my Google Photo Album.
 If you don’t want to read all about everything I did each day, feel free to just look at the pictures.